 I am a SELLER of options (primarily puts).
 ALL of my trades are net CREDIT trades which means that I GET PAID up front.

-When you SELL (to open) options, you have a much higher probability of success due to the notion of "time decay" (theta).
+When you SELL (to open) options, you have a much higher probability of success due to "time decay" (theta).
 All out-of-the-money (OTM) options will lose value (i.e., their premiums/prices will drop) over time as they approach expiration.

 When you SELL (to open) an option, you are taking advantage of theta "time decay":

 In times of uncertainty, the "implied volatility" of an option rises.
 This leads to a RISE in option premiums.
 This is the reason experienced options traders like to SELL put options when there's a temporary dip in the stock/ETF price.
-We get paid more $$$ for those OTM puts!
+When the "implied volatility" is high, we get paid more $$$ for those OTM puts!

 When everyone calms down again, the "implied volatility" drops and the put premiums also drop.
-Now you simply buy back your "short" puts and close your position.
+Now you simply buy back your "short" puts, close your position and take your profits.

 As you can see, as options traders, we are always SELLING HIGH first and then buying back later (at a lower price).
 The difference between the two premiums is your profit.